What is EURES?

 - Language training and support with integration in the destination country;

 - Information on and access to assistance after getting a job.

-EURES and ELA together for fair mobility
+EURES and ELA together for fair and effective mobility

 The European Labour Authority (ELA) coordinates the EURES network since 2021.
 EURES and ELA share the mission of ensuring that workers' rights are recognised, when they move to another EU country, Iceland, Norway, Liechtenstein and Switzerland and employers can hire candidates from these countries without barriers.

 In the medium to long term, ELA’s goal is to maximise synergies between EURES and all other ELA activities, especially provision of information, and improve EURES' services from a digital and technological point of view.